i0sa/PhoneCaller-Tweak-API/README.md

 ## Loading Dylib

-If your tweak hooks into a specific app, you may need to load dylib manually
+If your tweak hooks into a specific app, and not InCallServices or SpringBoard, you may need to load dylib manually (and probably make sure the file exists first and not loaded before)

     %ctor {
         ...
             void *loadPC = dlopen("/usr/lib/libphonecaller3.dylib", RTLD_LAZY);